 Specify the criteria

 Participants on this waiver or legal guardian on the participant's behalf may direct some or all of the services offered under participant-direction.
-Participant-direction option is available for the following services:
+Participant-direction option is available for Personal Care Services and Enhanced Care Services.